 HeathrowHeathrow Express (with a premium fare) and Heathrow Connect (part of TfL Rail since May 2018) offer services to Paddington.
-Railcard discounts are allowed, but (aside for the Disabled Persons Railcard) only if bought from the ticket office, for travel today or up to 2 days ahead, and not on carnet tickets.
+Railcard discounts are allowed, but (aside from the Disabled Persons Railcard) only if bought from the ticket office, for travel today or up to 2 days ahead, and not on carnet tickets.
 Tickets on Heathrow Express can be bought on the train, but at extra cost.
 The Piccadilly line provides a cheaper but slower route to central London.

-RailAir coach services connect with First Great Western and South West Trains services at Reading and Woking respectively – for the Reading service, it is cheaper to book rail and coach tickets separately in advance, and railcard discounts are available; for Woking, coach tickets must be booked separately and there are no railcard discounts.
+RailAir coach services connect with Great Western Railway and South Western Railway services at Reading and Woking respectively – for the Reading service, it is cheaper to book rail and coach tickets separately in advance, and railcard discounts are available; for Woking, coach tickets must be booked separately and there are no railcard discounts.

 GatwickGatwick Express offers a frequent non-stop service to and from London Victoria, but is more expensive and very little faster than the regular Southern and Thameslink services to Bedford, Peterborough and Cambridge calling at principal stations enroute.

-First Great Western operates an hourly service from Reading which is convenient for connections from the West of England, South Wales and the Midlands.
-FGW also offers a Gatwick Flyaway ticket from FGW served stations on routes not via London at a fixed price for a group of 2, 3 or 4 adults and up to 4 children.
+Great Western Railway operates an hourly service from Reading which is convenient for connections from the West of England, South Wales and the Midlands.
+GWR also offers a Gatwick Flyaway ticket from GWR served stations on routes not via London at a fixed price for a group of 2, 3 or 4 adults and up to 4 children.

 StanstedStansted Express offers low-cost advance and group fares between Stansted and London.
 CrossCountry Trains operate an hourly direct service from Birmingham, via Leicester and Peterborough, taking 3 hours, but fares can be rather expensive - it can be cheaper and sometimes faster via London.

 FerriesIt is sometimes difficult for rail passengers to gain access to ferries, so Railfuture lobbies operators of ferries, trains and buses to co-ordinate their operations to make it easier for passengers.
-In 2013 Railfuture completed a survey of ferry passengers to gather information about how easy or difficult it is, and to provide objective evidence to support our case – download the Ferrylinks report (465kb).
+In 2013 Railfuture completed a survey of ferry passengers to gather information about how easy or difficult it is, and to provide objective evidence to support our case – view or download the Ferrylinks report.
+(465kB)